-During the quarter ended March 31, 2023, the accounting treatment for the acquisition of the Minago Project through the Silver Elephant Arrangement was corrected for the past four quarters (3 months ended March 31, 2022, June 30, 2022, September 30, 2022 and December 31, 2022).
+During the quarter ended March 31, 2023, the accounting treatment for the acquisition of the Minago Project through the Silver Elephant Arrangement was corrected for the past four quarters (3 months ended March 31, 2022, June 30, 2022, September 30, 2022, and December 31, 2022).
 This correction involved using the carrying amount of \$16,458,495 from Silver Elephant for the acquisition of the Minago Project.
 As a result of this correction, the exploration and evaluation asset and share capital decreased by \$18,576,013, but it had no impact on the Company's net loss, basic and diluted loss per share.

-In addition, during the quarter ended March 31, 2023 the Company corrected the classification of the NFT Subscription Receipts between share capital and reserves due to the correction of measurement method of the financing warrants.
-The detached warrants issued in conjunction with NFT Subscription Receipts were originally measured using the Black-Scholes Model.
+In addition, during the quarter ended March 31, 2023, the Company corrected the classification of the non-flow through subscription receipts between share capital and reserves due to the correction of measurement method of the financing warrants.
+The detached warrants issued in conjunction with non-flow through subscription receipts were originally measured using the Black-Scholes Model.
 Based on the Company's accounting policy, proceeds received from the issuance of units, consisting of common shares and warrants, are allocated first to common shares, with any excess amount allocated to warrants.
 As a result, the value of the detached warrants issued in conjunction with private placement has been adjusted from \$1,560,129 to \$403,761.
-This resulted in an increase in share capital and a decrease in reserves by \$1,156,368.
-This correction has no impact on the Company's net loss, basic and diluted loss per share.